Mississippi Valley Division: Mississippi River Commission

 The Mississippi River Commission was established in 1879 to facilitate improvement of the Mississippi River from the Head of Passes near its mouth to its headwaters.
 The stated mission of the Commission was to develop and implement plans to correct, permanently locate, and deepen the channel of the Mississippi River, improve safety and ease of navigation, prevent destructive floods. and promote and facilitate commerce, trade, and the postal service.

 For nearly a half century, the MRC functioned as an executive body reporting directly to the U.S. Secretary of War.
 The Great Mississippi Flood of 1927 changed the mission of the MRC.
 The consequent Flood Control Act of 1928 created the Mississippi River and Tributaries Project (MR&T).
 The act assigned responsibility for developing and implementing the Mississippi River and Tributaries Project (MR&T) to the Mississippi River Commission.

-The MR&T project provides for control of floods of the Mississippi River from Head of Passes to vicinity of Cape Girardeau, Missouri, control of floods of the tributaries and outlets of the Mississippi River as they are affected by its backwaters, and improvement for navigation of the Mississippi River from Baton Rouge, Louisiana, to Cairo, Illinois.
-This includes improvements to certain harbors and improvement for navigation of Old and Atchafalaya Rivers from the Mississippi River to Morgan City, Louisiana.
+The MR&T project provides for control of floods of the Mississippi River from Head of Passes to the vicinity of Cape Girardeau, Missouri, control of floods of the tributaries and outlets of the Mississippi River as they are affected by its backwaters, and improvement for navigation of the Mississippi River from Baton Rouge, Louisiana, to Cairo, Illinois.
+This includes improvements to certain harbors and improvement for navigation of the Old and Atchafalaya Rivers from the Mississippi River to Morgan City, Louisiana.

 It also includes bank stabilization of the Mississippi River from the Head of Passes to Cairo, Illinois, preservation, restoration, and enhancement of environmental resources, including but not limited to measures for fish and wildlife, increased water supplies, recreation, cultural resources, and other related water resources development programs, and semi-annual inspection trips to observe river conditions and facilitate coordination with local interests in implementation of projects.
 For over a century the inspections and hearings have been held aboard the M/V Mississippi and its predecessors.

 There are seven members on the commission.
 The current President of the Mississippi River Commission is U.S. Army Corps of Engineers Major General Diana M. Holland.
 The mission is executed through the United States Army Corps of Engineers Mississippi Valley Division Districts in St. Paul, Rock Island, St. Louis, Memphis, Vicksburg, and New Orleans.

 The headquarters of the operation is in Historic Downtown Vicksburg in the Mississippi River Commission Building.